-Back in 1993, a year after its founding, Rob Richie and Cynthia Terrell’s organization “CPR” became The Center for Voting and Democracy to reflect how it was becoming an innovative thought leader on electoral reform.
+In 1993, a year after its founding, “CPR” became The Center for Voting and Democracy to reflect how it was becoming an innovative thought leader on electoral reform.
 Over the next three years, the Center expanded its research and advocacy efforts.

 In 1994, the Center brought an impressive group of political insiders together for the release of a research report, “Dubious Democracy,” ranking the competitiveness of each state’s congressional elections and showcasing the role of winner-take-all elections.
 The Center made headway at advocating for fair representation as solutions to voting rights cases, such as in Worcester County, Md.
 It held two well-attended national conferences, including one in Boston’s Faneuil Hall.